kxxt/patch-package/README.md

   <img src="https://ds300.github.io/patch-package/patch-package.svg" width="80%" alt="patch-package" />
 </p>

+This repo contains my fork of the original `patch-package`.

+I added an option `--ignore-file-mode` to ignore file mode changes when generating the patch.

 `patch-package` lets app authors instantly make and keep fixes to npm dependencies.
 It's a vital band-aid for those of us living on the bleeding edge.